Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 With 3 retry attempts and a 30-second interval, the script waits ~90 seconds before declaring a server unreachable.
 This reduces unnecessary alerts for brief downtimes, like reboots.

 ## Conclusion
 The false alert caused by the monitoring collector led us to realize that the server was never down, despite the loss of ping data.
 Having a fallback ping monitoring script offers a reliable alternative for connectivity checks, ensuring you’re not misled by false positives from external services.
-This backup system is lightweight, customizable, and independent of the main monitoring service.
+This backup system is lightweight, customisable, and independent of the main monitoring service.